Main Departmental Office

 Studying philosophy develops analytic skills and problem-solving abilities that are extremely useful in almost any academic or scientific field and in a variety of professional careers, such as journalism, business, law, medicine and government.
 It provides insight into our cultural heritage through courses in the history of ideas and critical insight into many other fields in the humanities and the sciences through such courses as philosophy of science, social-political philosophy, epistemology and logic.
 Philosophy seeks to teach students methods of thinking about perennial questions—such as ‘what is truth’ and ‘what is beauty’— and about the timeless themes of goodness and wisdom.

 The study of religions helps students think and write critically, engage in big questions about worldviews, and apply disciplinary knowledge to local and global issues.
-This major equips students for employment in the public, private and nonprofit sectors including medicine, law, business, publishing, social service and teaching.
-Religious studies is also excellent preparation for graduate and professional schools.
+It equips students for employment in the public, private and nonprofit sectors including medicine, law, business, publishing, social service and teaching.
+This major is also excellent preparation for graduate and professional schools.

 Pre-theology and pre-seminary

-Students intending to pursue post-baccalaureate work in seminaries or divinity schools should consult with the undergraduate advisor of the Department of Philosophy and Religion Studies.
+Students intending to pursue post-baccalaureate work in seminaries or divinity schools should consult with the undergraduate advisor of the Department of Philosophy and Religion.

 Scholarships and financial aid